 Find the spray booth filter that you need!

 AGM have a bespoke filter warehouse meaning that chances are the filter will be in stock and can be despatched to you straight away.
 Our state-of-the-art facilities mean that your filter can be trimmed to size saving you the hassle and irritation of working with fibreglass.
-Any online order of £100 or over will be delivered to UK mainland FREE of charge.

 If you already know which filter you require for your spray booth, you can order the product online at by visiting our dedicated spray booth filter page.

 As one of the leading spray booth filters UK providers, we know that spray booth maintenance isn’t always as simple as just changing the filter when it looks full.
 For advice on filter performance and which filters would best suit your body shop, contact AGM Services on 01706 363 585.

 Or if you can’t speak to our team over the phone right now, you can also contact us online by completing our online enquiry form.

 How often should you change spray booth filters?